 It is my hope that this Thanksgiving we can be creative and develop new memories and traditions.
 I know so many people are exhausted from sitting on Zoom for work or schooling.
 If this is the case, we might try to reframe what this holiday really means to us.
 We can use it as a time to reflect on the origins of our nation and reflect on the Native American tribes who have lost so much during the pursuit of this American experiment.

 In thinking of new ways to celebrate this holiday, especially if we are not with loved ones, we can use it as a time to just relax and have a day not spent in the kitchen over a hot stove.
 We could also try new recipes without incurring the wrath of critical family members who are accustomed to particular dishes.
 I always chuckle thinking about my family members who have dared to experiment with new recipes during a large family gathering.

 However you choose to celebrate this Thanksgiving, I hope you spend time reflecting on the myriad ways you have been granted blessings and abundance this year.
 Even if the days seem dark, there are always so many things for which to be thankful.
 Happy Thanksgiving.

-Christina Greer, Ph.D., is an associate professor at Fordham University, the author of “Black Ethnics: Race, Immigration, and the Pursuit of the American Dream,” the co-host of the new podcast FAQ-NYC and the host of The Aftermath on Ozy.com.
+Christina Greer, Ph.D., is an associate professor at Fordham University, the author of “Black Ethnics: Race, Immigration, and the Pursuit of the American Dream,” and the co-host of the podcast FAQ-NYC.